MarioCascades/ceokr/docs/01_Platform_Decisions.md

 ---

-# 10. Organization Hierarchy
+# 13. Organization Hierarchy

-The organizational structure currently established is:
+The organizational structure is:

 Organization
 ↓
 Department
 ↓
 Team
 ↓
 User / Member
 ↓
 Organization Membership
 ↓
 Role

 The Organization remains the tenant boundary.